watertap-org/watertap/docs/technical_reference/unit_models/electrocoagulation.rst

 If the user selects the regression approximation for the overpotential calculation, the model will set default values for the overpotential regression coefficients (``overpotential_k1`` and ``overpotential_k2``).

-If the user also selects the detailed calculation for the overpotential calculation, the model will also set default values for the anode cell potential (``anode_cell_potential_std``), the anode entropy change (``anode_entropy_change_std``), the anodic exchange current density (``anodic_exchange_current_density``), and the cathodic exchange current density (``cathodic_exchange_current_density``) relevant to each electrode material.
+If the user selects the detailed calculation for the overpotential calculation, the model will also set default values for the anode cell potential (``anode_cell_potential_std``), the anode entropy change (``anode_entropy_change_std``), the anodic exchange current density (``anodic_exchange_current_density``), and the cathodic exchange current density (``cathodic_exchange_current_density``) relevant to each electrode material.